-In our truly first full day in the Algarve we visited the soutwestern point of Europe: Cape Saint Vincent.
+In our truly first full day in the Algarve we visited the southwestern point of Europe: Cape Saint Vincent.

-As you can see, this is a unique place of rare beauty.
+As you can see, Cape Saint Vincent is a unique place of rare beauty.
 Aside from the landscape you can also see Sagres lighthouse.

 During your visit do not make the same mistake I did – don’t bring just a t-shirt.
 Even if it is 25º, the wind is strong so bring something warmer.

-On our way back, we stopped at Beliche beach, located just 3 km from the the cape.
+On our way back from Cape Saint Vincent, we stopped at Beliche beach, located just 3 km from the the cape.
 This beach is perhaps one of the less known beaches in Algarve but it has something different.

 Beliche beach is the one to visit – you will have to climb down a hundred steps to fully appreciates the beauty of this place.

 Located 3 km away is the village of Sagres and its Fortress.
 As the fortress was closed and it was almost lunch time, we decided to go back to our place to enjoy the sun and the beach.